 The Best Medicare Plans with a Network

-Beneficiaries may choose to forgo their Original Medicare insurance and accept a Medicare Advantage policy instead.
+Beneficiaries may forgo their Original Medicare insurance and accept a Medicare Advantage policy instead.
 Medicare Advantage policies are sold by private insurance companies that contract with Medicare.
 You will still receive your Medicare Part A and Part B benefits, but they will come from a private insurance company rather than Medicare.
 These may be some of the best Medicare plans to consider if you prefer lower monthly premium costs.

-Advantage policies are the most popular plans that exist within a network, and insurance companies give you a choice when you are looking for a Medicare policy to purchase.
+Advantage policies are the most popular plans within a network, and insurance companies give you a choice when you are looking for a Medicare policy to purchase.
 For example, they have the best Medicare Advantage policies under the following:

 - Health Maintenance Organizations or HMOs